-If you are getting loose or watery stools that range from bright to dark green, you may have a gallbladder problem.
-Natural treatments for bile acid diarrhea are hard to find and the condition can be debilitating with little to no long-term answers from conventional medicine.
+If you are getting loose, watery stools that range from bright to dark green?
+Do you have an urgent need to run to the bathroom after you eat food?
+Then you may have bile acid malabsorption.
+Natural treatments for bile acid malabsorption are hard to find and the condition can be debilitating with little to no long-term answers from conventional medicine.

 You are not alone!!
 Many people experience increased frequency, increased urgency and even incontinence.
 Bile Acid Diarrhea or BAD can create embarrassing work place “emergencies” and even anxiety related to social events at places like restaurants or even limit you from going on planes or long car rides.
 (Yikes!)